 Depending on the scale of the piece, I might work with an arbortech, before mounting on a lathe and or moving to a surform and then rasps and eventually sanding.
 With special pieces I avoid power tools all together.
 On the left I'm gouging an inner dome from some cherry (I often have a bruised inner thigh but I haven't cut myself yet!)
 In the middle I'm using an arborech.
 I've used them for twenty years and they still scare me.

 In laying anything is a painstaking process.
 Matching metal to wood grain is in equal parts about getting the pattern just right at both cutting and rolling stages and in raising the metal in tiny increments especially towards the last, fitting stage.
 Each time the piece must be offered back up for the match to be checked.
 It is a ridiculously time consuming process.
-It helps to have an avenue in which to exercise my control freak : ) In the middle is a shot of some sterling silver, set into the checks that appeared in a hollow walnut branch one of my more complex in lays.
+It helps to have an avenue in which to exercise my control freak : ) In the middle is a shot of some sterling silver, set into the checks that appeared in a hollow walnut branch.
 Several lines join the inner and outer faces.
 The silver was bent to shape, hammered into place and filed back carefully, so as not to mark the polished wood.